sdsds222/Simulated-Smooth-RNN/README.md

 At timestep k, the model receives the n-dimensional x_k and the M x r sandbox state H_{k-1}.

+#### Stage 1: Entrance Projection (Down-Projection)

+* Action: Convert the n-dimensional "public" input x_k into an r-dimensional "internal" working vector x_r.
+* Computation: x_r = MLP_down(x_k)
+* Explanation: This is a mandatory first step. x_k (n-dim) cannot directly interact with the r-dim sandbox H. We must first "translate" it into the memory core's "internal language" x_r (r-dim).

-#### Stage 1: Generate Sampling Positions
+#### Stage 2: Generate Sampling Positions

-* Action: Generate a fixed number of sampling point positions based on the input x_k.
+* Action: Generate a fixed number of sampling point positions based on the down-projected x_r.
-* Computation: T_s = MLP_S(x_k) (Outputs K_s sampling positions t_sample, where K_s is a hyperparameter, e.g., a fixed number matching the total needs for context.)
+* Computation: T_s = MLP_S(x_r) (Outputs K_s sampling positions t_sample, where K_s is a hyperparameter, e.g., a fixed number matching the total needs for context.)
-* Explanation: This step uses the n-dimensional x_k to produce positions for sampling from H_{k-1}.
+* Explanation: This step uses the r-dimensional x_r to produce positions for sampling from H_{k-1}.

-#### Stage 1.5: Sample from H
+#### Stage 2.5: Sample from H

 * Action: Sample values from H_{k-1} at the generated positions.
 * For each t_s in T_s: Compute interpolated sample v_s = H_{k-1}[floor(t_s)] * (1.0 - (t_s - floor(t_s))) + H_{k-1}[ceil(t_s)] * (t_s - floor(t_s)).
 * Stack samples: V_sample = stack([v_s for each t_s]), then flatten to v_sample_cat with shape K_s * r.
-* Explanation: These sampled values provide context from H_{k-1} conditioned on positions generated from x_k, without feeding the entire H.
+* Explanation: These sampled values provide context from H_{k-1} conditioned on positions generated from x_r, without feeding the entire H.

-#### Stage 2: Entrance Projection (Down-Projection)

-* Action: Convert the n-dimensional "public" input x_k into an r-dimensional "internal" working vector x_r, using the sampled context.
-* Computation: x_r = MLP_down(concat(x_k, v_sample_cat))
-* Explanation: This is a mandatory step. x_k (n-dim) cannot directly interact with the r-dim sandbox H. We must first "translate" it into the memory core's "internal language" x_r (r-dim), incorporating sampled information from H.

 #### Stage 3: Parallel Generation of All "Instructions"